 Breast reduction is the 3rd commonest cosmetic surgical procedure requested in the UK and one of the commonest that Mr Turton performs.
 It is a very successful operation with very high levels of satisfaction when carried out by a specialist.
 See the feedback that patients of Mr Turton’s leave on the I Want Great Care web-site: https://www.iwantgreatcare.org/doctors/mr-philip-turton

 Why do some people develop excessive breast tissue (macromastia)?

-Commonest reasons to request breast reduction surgery:
+What are the commonest reasons to request breast reduction surgery?